demisto/content/Packs/Devo/Integrations/Devo_v2/README.md

 ### 4. devo-write-to-table
 ---
-Write records to a specified Devo table
+Writes records to a specified Devo table.

 The records written to the table should all be of the same JSON format and to the same table.
 We currently do not support writing to multiple tables in a single operation.